Next: origin Reference, Up: Defining Packages [Contents][Index]

 they belong to (see guix

-, for information on how guix package
+package, for information on how guix package deals with

 propagated inputs).